wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.2.1 =
+!
+Important.
+Urgent shortcode bug fix.
+Please update you plugin now for this fix.

 = 1.1.2 =
 Upgrade now for an admin panel app interface Radio Switch bug fix on the Android platform